Nepiki/Guides/Final-Fantasy-IV-(J)-(SNES).md

 ## About

 This is not an official manual, walkthrough, or critical review.
-This document is a simple guide for the current achievement set available on [RetroAchievements](https://retroachievements.org/game/3528).
+This document is a simple guide for the current achievement set (130 as of 9/23/2023) available on [RetroAchievements](https://retroachievements.org/game/3528).
 This guide will give the player tips on earning the achievements, hash compatibility, and any other necessary or useful information.

 ## Introduction